Continuing Education Activity

 Periapical Cyst

 Periapical cysts are inflammatory cysts.
-Clinically, the involved tooth is non-vital due to either a history of or extensive dental caries and/or trauma.
-Radiographically, periapical cysts present as a unilocular radiolucency at the apex of the tooth demonstrating well-defined borders, which may be corticated.[12]
+Clinically, the involved tooth is non-vital due to either a history of extensive dental caries and/or trauma.
+Radiographically, periapical cysts present as an unilocular radiolucency at the apex of the tooth, demonstrating well-defined borders that may be corticated.[12]

 Residual Cyst

 Clinically, the patient is partially edentulous, as the offending tooth was previously extracted.
-Residual cysts are similar in radiographic appearance to periapical cysts; however, they are not associated with a tooth.
-Consequently, it is essential to inquire about the patient's previous dental history.
+Residual cysts are similar in radiographic appearance to periapical cysts but are not associated with a tooth.
+Consequently, it is essential to inquire about the patient's dental history.

 Paradental Cyst